withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

   - Astro docs states information as facts and does not incorporate characters or try to "tell a story."
 (We love Houston, but he's not in our Docs!)
   - Use direct, factual statements such as, "Scripts can be used to add event listeners, send analytics data, play animations, and everything else JavaScript can do on the web."
   - Use a neutral tone that is friendly, respectful and assuring, but not overly casual.
-Do not talk down to the reader but do not make assumptions about what they already know.
+Do not talk down to the reader, and do not make assumptions about what they already know.
 Remember, they are reading the docs to learn!

 ✏️ Only document how Astro works.